P. L. Thenappan

 PL.
 Thenappan is an Indian film producer and actor who works predominantly in the Tamil film industry.
 He owns the production company Shree Rajalakshmi Films (P) Ltd. He debuted as a producer with the Tamil film Kaathala Kaathala (1998).

-He is a producer known for making big budget films and at the same time promotes encouraging fresh talents as well.
+He is a producer known for making big budget films. and at the same time producing small budget films as well.